Mexico: Political consolidation and one-party rule (1920–2000)

-With robust economic growth, Mexico sought to showcase it to the world by hosting the 1968 Summer Olympics.
-The government poured huge resources into building new facilities, prompting political unrest among university students and others.
-Demonstrations in central Mexico City went on for weeks before the planned opening of the games, with the government of Gustavo Díaz Ordaz cracking down.
-The culmination was the Tlatelolco Massacre, which killed around 300 protesters based on conservative estimates and perhaps as many as 800.
-Although the economy continued to flourish for some, social inequality remained a factor of discontent.
-PRI rule became increasingly authoritarian and at times oppressive in what is now referred to as the Mexican Dirty War.
+With robust growth, Mexico sought to showcase itself by hosting the 1968 Summer Olympics.
+The government poured resources into new facilities, prompting unrest among students and others.
+Demonstrations in Mexico City went on for weeks before the opening of the games, with the government of Gustavo Díaz Ordaz cracking down.
+The culmination was the Tlatelolco Massacre, which killed 300–800 protesters.
+Although the economy continued to flourish for some, inequality remained a factor of discontent.
+PRI rule became authoritarian and oppressive in the Mexican Dirty War.

-NAFTA signing ceremony, October 1992.
-From left to right: (standing) President Carlos Salinas de Gortari (Mexico), President George H. W. Bush (U.S.), and Prime Minister Brian Mulroney (Canada).

-In the 1980s the first cracks emerged in the PRI's complete political dominance.
-In Baja California, the PAN candidate was elected as governor.
+In the 1980s the first cracks emerged in the PRI's political dominance.
+In Baja California, the PAN candidate was elected governor.
 When De la Madrid chose Carlos Salinas de Gortari as the candidate for the PRI, and therefore a foregone presidential victor, Cuauhtémoc Cárdenas, son of former President Lázaro Cárdenas, broke with the PRI and challenged Salinas in the 1988 elections.
-In 1988 there was massive electoral fraud, with results showing that Salinas had won the election by the narrowest percentage ever.
-There were massive protests in Mexico City over the stolen election.
-Salinas took the oath of office on 1 December 1988.
-In 1990 the PRI was famously described by Mario Vargas Llosa as the "perfect dictatorship", but by then there had been major challenges to the PRI's hegemony.
+In 1988 there was electoral fraud, with results showing that Salinas had won the election by the narrowest percentage ever.
+There were protests in Mexico City over the stolen election.
+Salinas took the oath of office in December 1988.
+In 1990 the PRI was described by Mario Vargas Llosa as the "perfect dictatorship", but there had been major challenges to the PRI's hegemony.

-Salinas embarked on a program of neoliberal reforms that fixed the exchange rate of the peso, controlled inflation, opened Mexico to foreign investment, and began talks with the U.S. and Canada to join their free-trade agreement, which culminated in the North American Free Trade Agreement (NAFTA) on 1 January 1994; the same day, the Zapatista Army of National Liberation (EZLN) in Chiapas began armed peasant rebellion against the federal government, which captured a few towns but brought world attention to the situation in Mexico.
-The armed conflict was short-lived and has continued as a non-violent opposition movement against neoliberalism and globalization.
+Salinas embarked on a program of neoliberal reforms that fixed the exchange rate, controlled inflation, opened Mexico to foreign investment, and began talks with the US and Canada to join their free-trade agreement, which culminated in the North American Free Trade Agreement (NAFTA) on 1 January 1994; the same day, the Zapatista Army of National Liberation (EZLN) in Chiapas began armed rebellion against the federal government, which captured towns and brought world attention.
+The armed conflict was short-lived and continues as a non-violent opposition movement against neoliberalism and globalization.
 In 1994, following the assassination of the PRI's presidential candidate Luis Donaldo Colosio, Salinas was succeeded by victorious PRI candidate Ernesto Zedillo.
 Salinas left Zedillo's government to deal with the Mexican peso crisis, requiring a $50 billion IMF bailout.
-Major macroeconomic reforms were started by Zedillo, and the economy rapidly recovered and growth peaked at almost 7% by the end of 1999.
+Macroeconomic reforms were started by Zedillo, and the economy recovered and growth peaked at 7% by 1999.